vkirch/100-days-of-code/log.md

 **Today's Progress**: Slowly being able to re-style my landing page.
 Very tedious but so far I'm happy with the progress I'm seeing.

+### Day 16: September 9, 2018

+**Today's Progress**:   The good news is that the landing page looks decent but of course it's still not what I want it to be.... yet.
+I'll keep trying tomorrow :)

+**Thoughts:** I think I'll dedicate another day or two but after that I have to move on to the next project.